chhetribsurya/histone-TSS-profile/README.md

 ### Biological Context

 Histone variants play crucial roles in gene regulation and chromatin organization.
 Different histone variants, such as H1.0, H1.2, H1.3, H1.4, H1.5, and H1.X, have distinct distribution patterns around transcription start sites (TSS) and enhancer regions.
-Understanding these patterns may provide insights into:
-- Gene regulation mechanisms
-- Chromatin structure and dynamics
-- Enhancer-promoter interactions

-This pipeline enables systematic analysis of histone variant distribution patterns across different gene expression groups and enhancer regions, providing insights into chromatin organization and gene regulation.
+This pipeline enables systematic analysis of histone variant distribution patterns across different gene expression groups and enhancer regions.
+Understanding these patterns may provide insights into chromatin organization and gene regulation.

 ## Pipeline Overview